bunanna/java-incremental-game/README.md

 # java-incremental-game
-Incremental game mainly used to experiment with Timer and TimerTask
+Incremental game mainly used to experiment with Swing timers